-Aroma: Should have distinct grape or grape-wine character with a pronounced honey aroma, which may be sweet and may express the aroma of flower nectar.
+Aroma: Should have distinct grape or grape-wine character and a pronounced honey aroma, which may be sweet and may express the aroma of flower nectar.
 Aromas produced during fermentation, such as fruity esters and alcohol, may also be present.
+Spicy or phenolic wine characteristics may be present, especially when red grapes are used.
+Aroma should be pleasant and harmonious.

 Appearance: Clarity will be good to brilliant.
 Carbonated examples will show active evidence of dissolved gas but no head is expected.
-Color would reflect the grape source, whether white, red or other.
+Color should range from straw to deep red, depending on the types of honey and grapes used.
+Usually will show signs of body such as legs or meniscus.

 Flavor: Should have distinct grape wine character, manifested in acidity, tannin and other grape characteristics, but the honey character should balance the fruit flavors.
-Grassy white wine character or buttery(diacetyl) Chardonnay character is appropriate in pyment only.
-In well made examples of the style, the fruit is both distinctive and well-incorporated into the sugar-acid balance of the pyment.
+The pyment should have flavors of both the honey used and the wine varietal.
+Grassy white wine character or low levels of buttery(diacetyl) are acceptable in Chardonnay or other white wine pyments.
+In well made examples of the style, the fruit and honey are is both distinctive and well-incorporated into the sugar-acid balance of the pyment.

 Mouthfeel: Smooth texture.
 Most will be wine-like, with the warming presence of alcohol and sense of medium body.
 Sensations of a cloying or astringent character should be avoided.
+Some tannic astringency and acid tartness often present from the grape juice.
+Oak can also give some astringency.

-Comments: There should be an appealing blend of the fruit and honey character but not necessarily an even balance.
-Generally a good tannin-sweetness balance is desired, though very dry and very sweet examples do exist.
+Comments: There should be an appealing blend of the fruit wine and honey character but not necessarily an even balance.
+A good tannin-sweetness balance is desired, though very dry and very sweet examples do exist.
+White and red versions can be quite different, and the overall impression should be characteristic of the type of grapes used and suggestive of a similar variety wine.
 Entrants must specify whether the entry is still or sparkling pyment.
-Entrants must also specify whether the entry is dry, semi-sweet, or sweet.
+Entrants must also specify whether the entry is dry, semisweet, or sweet.
+Entrants must also indicate whether the mead is hydromel or dry, standard or semisweet, or sack or sweet.